The Beginner’s Guide to Using Pinterest for Business

 In just 20 minutes, you can schedule a whole week’s worth of content to automatically publish to your Pinterest boards so your followers always see new and engaging content from your business.

-Here’s how to start scheduling Pinterest posts with the Later app:
+Here’s how to use the Pinterest scheduler within the Later app:

 - From your calendar page, select your Pinterest profile.